joomlaboat/Ivan-Komlev-CV/README.md

 ## Summary

 Versatile and accomplished software developer with over 17 years of experience crafting innovative and scalable software solutions.
 Proven expertise in a comprehensive range of programming languages and technologies, including PHP, JavaScript, SQL (MySQL and Microsoft SQL), C#, C++, Python, Java, and LUA.
 Adept at leveraging Agile and Waterfall methodologies to deliver high-impact projects within budget and on time.
 Thrives in both independent and collaborative environments, fostering a culture of innovation and excellence.

-Currently seeking H1B sponsorship to work in the United States.
+I am pursuing remote roles to be carried out through my legally established Alaska LLC (JoomlaBoat, LLC).
+As a non-US resident living in Panama, I am able to provide services to US companies compliantly by contracting through my Alaska limited liability company.
+I can take on projects as an independent 1099 contractor through my LLC.

+While I do not have authorization to work in the US as a direct employee, I am able to provide services to US companies through my legally established Alaska limited liability company (LLC name).
+As a non-resident living in Panama, I propose contracting my work for your company through my US-based LLC rather than as an employee.

 ## Contact Information